RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 **Class View**

-You can view the objects and the members defined in your projects in the standard Class View located in right of the IDE:
+You can view the objects and the members defined in your projects in the standard **Class View** that is located in right of the IDE:

 ![](images/b8b352065b874ce26e48e1fe18aa66ef.jpg)